Hundreds of passengers stranded on cruise ship off the coast of Australia due to ‘marine growth’

 Story highlights

-The passengers on a Viking Cruises ship were left stranded on a cruise ship off the South Australian coast after several ports refused the vessel to dock due to the “marine growth” in the ship’s hull.
+The passengers on a Viking Cruises ship were left stranded off the South Australian coast after several ports refused the vessel to dock due to the “marine growth” in the ship’s hull.
 The Viking Orion which left Wellington, New Zealand on Boxing Day (December 26) has reportedly not docked since and hundreds on board were left stranded on New Year’s on the ship.

 According to a report by the Australian Associated Press, the ship had been denied permission on three coasts including Christchurch, Dunedin and Hobart, before leaving for Adelaide.
 This comes after Australia’s National Maritime Coordination Centre confirmed that they found small amounts of “biofoul” on the ship’s hull, which includes marine microorganisms, plants, algae, or small animals.